bababa100/project-4-react-app/README.md

 ## 2. Built With

-This project was build using 2 apps, a React frontend to communicate with a back API.
+The project involves two applications, a React frontend to communicate with a back API.
 The backend API was built using Flask with Postgres + PeeWee ORM.

 * HTML, CSS, JavaScript, Google Chrome
 * Pewee ORM for layer intergration with Flask